 - Do your expectations match up, overlap some or differ greatly?

-Consulting with an objective third party, such as a senior housing advisor or a geriatric care manager, is an excellent step for helping everyone think through the whole concept.
+Consulting with an objective third party, such as a senior housing advisor or a geriatric care manager (also referred to as an Aging Life Care Professional), is an excellent step for helping everyone think through the whole concept.
 Even having the third party interview each person separately about their expectations for this new arrangement can be very revealing.
-If it is determined that living under the same roof might not be the best idea, this third party can then suggest other alternatives.
+If it is determined that living under the same roof might not be the best idea, this third party can then suggest other elder care alternatives.

 “Putting all these expectations out on the table can help you work together to decide if this is a viable option and will allow you to find common ground and set boundaries early on,” Watson advises.